univention/univention-corporate-server/doc/app-center/get_started.rst

    Center will define a port on the fly in ``docker-compose.yml``.
 This is because UCS hosts usually occupy ports 80 and 443 with a web server.
 The App Center creates an Apache Reverse Proxy configuration.
-   See :ref:`Web interface <create-app-with-docker:web-interface>` for
+   See :ref:`Web interface <create-app-with-docker-web-interface>` for details.
-   details.

 6. UCS provides a number of environment variables via the App Center,